Toytiny/milliFlow/README.md

 ### Code and Model License

-The code and model provided in this repository are licensed under the MIT License.
-See the [LICENSE-CODE](LICENSE-CODE) file for details.
+The code and model provided in this repository are licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+See the [LICENSE](LICENSE) file for details.

 ### Dataset License

 The dataset provided in this repository is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
-See the [LICENSE-DATA](LICENSE-DATA) file for details.
+See the [LICENSE](LICENSE) file for details.